timholy/Revise.jl/docs/src/cookbook.md

 ```

 Now go back to that same Julia session, and try calling `greet` again.
-After a pause (the code of Revise and its dependencies is compiling), you should see
+After a pause (while Revise's internal code compiles), you should see

 ```julia
 julia> MyPkg.greet()